 top of page

-External beam radiation is the most widely used type of radiation therapy, and it most often uses photon beams.
+External beam radiation is the most widely-used type of radiation therapy, and it most often uses photon beams.
 The radiation comes from a machine outside the body and is focused on the cancer.
-It’s a lot like getting an x-ray, but for longer.
-This type of radiation is most often given by machines called linear accelerators (linacs).
+It’s a lot like getting an x-ray, but for a bit longer.
+This type of radiation is most often given by machines called linear accelerators (LINACs).

 It is a common cancer treatment that uses high doses of radiation to destroy cancer cells and shrink tumors.

-â– A large machine aims radiation at the cancer.
+â– It uses large machine which aims radiation to the very cancer cell.
 The machine moves around you without touching you.

 â– It doesn’t hurt.